ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> You can't let a girl feel good about herself.
-It will backfire on you.
-Every compliment has to be backhanded.
-'Oh I like your dress, but I'd like it more if you had prettier hair.'
+> I had feelings today for a coworker that I haven't had in years...
+In my defense he was grabbing my crotch fairly aggressively at the time.
 >
-> <p>- Andy Bernard</p>
+> <p>- Jim Halpert</p>

 <br />